 Whereas traditional computers use bits with either 0s or 1s to store information, quantum computers use qubits.
 Qubits carry information in a multidimensional quantum state.

-Quantum Computing vs. Blockchain: Quantum Computers and Cryptography
+Quantum Computers and Cryptography

 Quantum computers and cryptography have a bittersweet bond.
 Public-key cryptography, also known as asymmetric encryption, is a method of encrypting data using algorithm-based cryptographic protocols.
 It necessitates the use of two distinct keys, one private and one public.
 Asymmetric cryptography’s security is based on a mathematical principle known as a ‘one-way function.’
 According to this principle, the public key can be easily derived from the private key but not the other way around.